 You regret the entire night and know you’ll need a Troy DUI lawyer to help you fix this.
-At Schwartz Criminal Defense Firm, we handle DUI/OWI cases frequently.
+At Schwartz Law Group, we handle DUI/OWI cases frequently.
 We understand that people make mistakes, and we’re here to support you.
 When you work with us, we’ll defend you in court in an effort to help you avoid the maximum penalties.

 When you’re pulled over by the police in Troy and they suspect you’ve been drinking, they’ll likely ask you to take a Breathalyzer test to confirm their suspicions.
 You’re allowed to refuse this preliminary breath test, but if you do, you’ll usually be charged with a civil infraction and fined $100.
 Even if you refuse the test, the police in Troy can charge you with an OWI and arrest you.